unjs/giget/README.md

 - `dir`: (string) Path to extracted dir.
 - `source`: (string) Normalized version of the input source without provider.
 - [other provider template keys]
-  - `url`: (string) URL of repostiroy that can be opened in browser.
+  - `url`: (string) URL of the repository that can be opened in the browser.
 Useful for logging.

 ## Custom Providers

-Using programmatic method, you can make your own custom template providers.
+Using the programmatic method, you can make your custom template providers.

 ```ts
 import type { TemplateProvider } from "giget";